sa-mw-dach/RedHatMobile_BPMS/README.md

 # RedHatMobile_BPMS
-Triggers BPMS process via red hat mobile.
+Trigger BPMS process from mobile app via Red Hat mobile platform.

 BPM travel agency process is deployed on Openshift online.
-The process is triggered via an App developed in Red Hat Mobile, server side mobile component either hosted on Red Hat Mobile or any node.js instance.
+The process is triggered via an App developed with Red Hat Mobile, server side mobile component either hosted on Red Hat Mobile or any node.js instance.

 ## Setup
 __Note:__ the original BPM on OSE Demo is described at [jbossdemocentral](https://github.com/jbossdemocentral/bpms-travel-agency-demo), but there was some modification necessary therefore the code is taken from Niraj Patel's github.